esaruhulla1/esaruhulla1/README.md

 ## About Me

 Hi there!
-I'm <b>Esaruhulla — </b>.a passionate Software Developer with a strong focus on<b>MERN Stack Development</b>.
+I'm <b>Esaruhulla — </b>a passionate Software Developer with a strong focus on <b>MERN Stack Development</b>.
 I enjoy sharing my knowledge and helping others learn, so feel free to follow me if you'd like to explore more of what I do.
 Beyond coding, I love spending time reading and writing <b>Articles</b>.

-<h3>When I code, I rely on</h3>
+<h3>When I code, I rely on creativity</h3>